Richard Barbieri: Porcupine Tree (1993–2010, 2021–present)

 In late 1993, Barbieri joined the progressive rock band Porcupine Tree (having previously played as a guest performer on the album Up the Downstair).
 The band released eight studio albums to increasingly greater chart success, and toured in support of many of them.
 Initially employing many aspects of psychedelic rock, they later transitioned to a more pop-oriented style before settling on progressive metal.
 Their first major success was the album In Absentia, which enjoyed chart success around Europe with sales of over 120,000.
 The following studio albums Deadwing and Fear of a Blank Planet met even greater success, charting highly worldwide, and picking up two Grammy Nominations.
 Increased radio airtime and favourable mainstream magazine reviews and interviews further increased their public exposure.
-The band transitioned somewhat away from metal with their 2010 album, The Incident, with leader Steven Wilson expressing a desire to enter a different genre.
+The band transitioned somewhat away from metal with their 2009 album, The Incident, with leader Steven Wilson expressing a desire to enter a different genre.
 After years of speculation and diffusion of rumors from Wilson, the band announced its reunion in 2021.

 With Steve Hogarth (2012)

-Richard Barbieri collaborated with Steve Hogarth on the album Not The Weapon But The Hand, which was released by Kscope Records in 2012, but a proposed tour was cancelled for financial issues.
+Barbieri collaborated with Steve Hogarth on the album Not The Weapon But The Hand, which was released by Kscope Records in 2012, but a proposed tour was cancelled for financial issues.
 Barbieri wrote the music and Hogarth provided the lyrics for the album.

+Lustans Lakejer (1982/2017)

+In 1982, Barbieri produced the album En plats i solen by the Japan-influenced Swedish band Lustans Lakejer.
+In 2017 he joined them on a Swedish tour to perform the album in its entirety.

 Solo recordings (2004–present)

-Richard Barbieri has released four solo albums to date, Things Buried, 2004/5, Stranger Inside, 2008, Planets + Persona, 2017 and Under A Spell, 2021.
+Barbieri has released four solo albums: Things Buried, 2004/5, Stranger Inside, 2008, Planets + Persona, 2017 and Under A Spell, 2021.
 Barbieri also released a series of 5 EP's on cd and vinyl under the title "Variants".
 These releases featured new compositions, improvisations, live performances and reworkings of older material.

 Other activities

-Aside from recording and touring, Barbieri has written articles on analogue synthesis for various publications and programs for music software and synthesizer manufacturers.
+Besides recording and touring, Barbieri has written articles on analogue synthesis for various publications and programs for music software and synthesizer manufacturers.
 He has guested many times with The Bays, an electronic improvisational group.
-Recent work with The Bays includes two Radio One sessions for the late John Peel and concerts at the Queen Elizabeth Hall and Brighton Dome.
-Richard and The Bays performed an improvised soundtrack to Run Lola Run in Darling Harbour, Sydney in 2009.
+Recent work with The Bays includes two BBC Radio 1 sessions for the late John Peel and concerts at the Queen Elizabeth Hall and Brighton Dome.
+Richard and The Bays performed an improvised soundtrack to Run Lola Run in Darling Harbour, Sydney, in 2009.
 He also undertakes occasional keyboards duties for the live outings of Marillion vocalist Steve Hogarth's fronted H-Band, appearing on the 2002 album Live Body, Live Spirit.